 The loan terms can vary from five, ten, or fifteen years.
 Generally speaking, the shorter the loan term, the higher your monthly payments will be.
 However, you will benefit from a lower APR, so more of your monthly payment goes towards the actual balance.

-With a longer loan term, the reverse is generally true.
+With longer loan terms, the reverse is generally true.
 You’ll have a higher APR, but less of your monthly payment will go towards the principal.
 On the bright side, your monthly payments will be lower.

 Fixed APR rates are usually slightly higher than variable rates.
 Visit LendKey for the latest rates as they change quite often.
 Take a quick look at the pros and cons of each.